sameer-snow/API-send-mail/README.md

 Install all the dependencies using composer

     composer install
+    OR
+    composer install --ignore-platform-reqs (for windows use this - dependencies not work without PHP ext-pcntl)

 If .env file not exist then Copy the example env file and make the required configuration changes in the .env file